-Order Cumplement to the Developing Comings Manual for Order Supplement to the Psychiatric Services Manual for additional details).
-Continued There is no continued stay for this service, the service is a total Stay Criteria maximum of 23 hours per episode.
-Diagnosis, Symptoms, and Functional Impairment Discharge Criteria Regardless of the individual's clinical status, the service requires that individuals be discharged within 23 hours.
-The point at which that discharge occurs within that time frame may depend on: Whether the individual no longer meets admission criteria or meets criteria for a less or more intensive level of care; Determination and availability of the service or natural supports to which the individual is to be discharged into the care of.
-Exclusion In addition to the "Non-Reimbursable Activities for all Mental Health Criteria and Services" section in Chapter IV, the following exclusion criteria and Service service limitations apply: Limitations The individual is not appropriate for this service if there is a presence of any condition of sufficient severity to require acute psychiatric inpatient, medical, or surgical care.
-Temporary housing shall not be conditioned upon an individual receiving any crisis service and housing (including temporary housing) is not a reimbursable component of this service.
+Without urgent intervention, the individual will likely decompensate which will further interfere with their ability to function in at least one of the following life domains: family, living situation, school, social, work, or community.
+There is no continued stay for this service, the service is a total maximum of 23 hours per episode.
+Regardless of the individual's clinical status, the service requires that individuals be discharged within 23 hours.
+The point at which that discharge occurs within that time frame may depend on: • Whether the individual no longer meets admission criteria or meets criteria for a less or more intensive level of care; • Determination and availability of the service or natural supports to which the individual is to be discharged into the care of.
+In addition to the "Non-Reimbursable Activities for all Mental Health Services" section in Chapter IV, the following exclusion criteria and service limitations apply: 1.
+The individual is not appropriate for this service if there is a presence of any condition of sufficient severity to require acute psychiatric inpatient, medical, or surgical care.
+2. Temporary housing shall not be conditioned upon an individual receiving any crisis service and housing (including temporary housing) is not a reimbursable component of this service.
 If an individual meets admission criteria for this service and housing is an assessed need, this should be noted as a need on the registration to support coordination of resources for the individual.
 While loss or lack of housing may contribute to a behavioral health crisis, the solution to the housing need must be addressed through non-Medicaid funding or services related to housing.
 23-hour Crisis Stabilization should address the behavioral health crisis triggered by the stressor of a housing problem using interventions and a plan directed explicitly at the behavioral health needs and symptoms.
-Providers are prohibited from using Medicaid reimbursement to cover housing costs for an individual and any funds used for this purpose will be retracted.
-Services may not be provided in facilities that meet the definition of an Institutions of Mental Disease (IMDs) as defined in 42 CFR 435.1010
+Providers are prohibited from using Medicaid reimbursement to cover housing costs for an individual and any funds used for this purpose will be